•DOST-PCIEERD has partnered with several institutions to build the Philippines’ first hybrid trimaran.

-• The project is expected to be completed by 2020.
+•The project is expected to be completed by the third quarter of 2020.

-A joint project from the Department of Science and Technology-Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCIEERD), Aklan State University (ASU), Maritime Industry Authority (MARINA), and shipmaker Metallica Shipyard has officially set sail: the country’s first hybrid trimaran cargo vessel.
+(Updated on March 4, 2020) A joint project from the Department of Science and Technology-Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCIEERD), Aklan State University (ASU), Maritime Industry Authority (MARINA), and shipmaker Metallica Shipyard will set sail this year: the country’s first hybrid trimaran cargo vessel.

-Implemented in partnership with Aklan’s local government unit and DOST’s Regional Office Number 6, construction officially began last December 4, via a keel-laying ceremony.
+Implemented in partnership with Aklan’s local government unit and DOST’s Regional Office Number 6, construction officially began on December 4, 2018, via a keel-laying ceremony.

 What’s a trimaran, anyway?